vcarl/hepa/README.md

 ### Filter

-A component that expects `data` to filter as a prop, and passes the filtered list to a `render` prop.
-This component consumes the filter predicate from `FilterProvider`.
+`data`: An array of items to filter.

+`render`: A function with the signature `data => ReactElement`.

 ### WithFilteredData

+`data`: An array of items to filter.

 Same as the `Filter` component, but a higher order component.
-Expects `data` as a prop, passes filtered `data` into the wrapped component.
+It passes the `data` prop onto the wrapped component after filtering.

 ### FilterControl

-A generic control.
-This is what's used to implement the rest of the filter controls, and allows for custom controls to be implemented.
-This is very powerful, making this library very extensible within your codebase.
-It takes 2 props which it will call to build a predicate, `mapValuesToComparison` and `compare`.
-It will handle its own state when just handling a simple string, but it also allows for external control by accepting `value` and `onChange` props.
-By default it renders a simple DOM input and passes all props through, but it allows allows for a `render` prop for customized inputs.

-#### Required Props

-##### `mapValuesToComparison: datum => intermediateValue`

-A function that receives each item in the `data` array passed to `Filter` or `WithFilteredData` and returns the value that should be passed into `compare`.
+`mapValuesToComparison`: This method gets passed each item in the array to be filtered, and maps it to an intermediate value that gets used in `compare.` The signature is `dataItem => valueToCompare`

-##### `compare: valueFromControl => intermediateValue => boolean`

-A curried function that expects the value from within `FilterControl` (either from its own state if uncontrolled, or from a `value` prop if controlled) and the value returned from `mapValuesToComparison`.

-For example, in `Exact`, these two functions are very simple.
-When mapping the data, it pulls off a single key that gets compared to the current filter value.
+`compare`: This is a higher order function that gets passed the output from the other prop method, then the current value of the filter control—what the user typed, by default.
+The signature is `filterValue => valueToCompare => boolean`

+`value` (optional): By default, this component will handle its own state.
+It allows you to control it, however, which enables more complex use cases.
+This value is what is passed into `compare` as the first argument.

+`onChange` (optional): Along with `value`, allows for this to be treated as a controlled component, which enables more complex use cases.

+`render` (optional): By default, it renders a single `input` element.
+More complex filter controls, like select boxes or ranges, might need different rendered output.
+This gets passed all props from `FilterControl` except `mapValuesToComparison` and `compare`.

+In the included `Exact` component, the two required props are as below.

 ```js
 mapValuesToComparison =